PeterisPrieditis/Siebel/README.md

 # Siebel
-Respository has re-usable example code for Siebel Open UI and eScript.
+Sample code respository for Siebel Open UI and eScript.
 More information about the code can be found at https://www.siebelland.com